 Linear roller bearings, also sometimes known as roller slides or crossed roller slides, are a type of linear motion machine element, or bearing, designed to facilitate the low friction movement of a load across a surface.
 Linear roller bearings facilitate this motion using rotating roller bearings.
-Linear roller bearings have been around for a very long time.
+Linear roller bearings have been around for a long time.
 In fact, they are the earliest known type of rolling element bearing, with the earliest example dating back to around 40 B.C.
-On of the most basic examples of a system using this bearing type is a group of logs set out in a path to roll objects over.
-This simple system has worked for thousands of years because it reduces friction created and speeds up movement.
+One of the most basic examples of a system using this bearing type is a group of logs set out in a path to roll objects over.
+This simple system has worked for thousands of years because it reduces friction and speeds up movement.

-They can also be used in vacuum environments and clean rooms and with automation and material handling machinery.
+They can also be used in vacuum environments and clean rooms, as well as with automation and material handling machinery.
 In general, linear roller bearings, which are not self-cleaning, are suitable for use in environments with low levels of airborne contaminants.

 Linear roller bearing systems are available in a variety of different sizes and with a variety of different features.
-They may be quite large or, conversely, they may be designed as miniature linear bearings.
-Some of the optional features with which they may be equipped include guide wheels or support rails, bellows or covers, rail wipers and motion locks.
-Guide wheels and support wheels are optional components that are installed in order to make sure that the linear motion of a system remains smooth, while bellows and covers alike are designed to keep dust and dirt out of the shaft assembly.
-Rail wipers assist operations by cleaning wiping the rails clean before the rollers are moved over them.
-Motion locks are installed if and when bearing operators wish to have more control over the function of the system; motion locks are used to hold a carriage position for a sustained period of time, slow linear motion or stop linear motion.
+They may be quite large, or, conversely, they may be designed as miniature linear bearings.
+Some of the optional features with which they may be equipped include guide wheels or support rails, bellows or covers, rail wipers, and motion locks.
+Guide wheels and support wheels are optional components that are installed to make sure that the linear motion of a system remains smooth, while bellows and covers alike are designed to keep dust and dirt out of the shaft assembly.
+Rail wipers assist operations by wiping the rails clean before the rollers are moved over them.
+Motion locks are installed if and when bearing operators wish to have more control over the function of the system; motion locks are used to hold a carriage position for a sustained period of time, slow linear motion, or stop linear motion.

 Linear roller bearings are among the best and most useful linear motion bearings available to customers.
 For one, they are fairly inexpensive to produce.
 In addition, they are likewise easy to manufacture and simple to install.
 They also require relatively low amounts of maintenance.
 To keep your linear roller bearings running smoothly, it is simply required that you open and clean them up and clean them from time to time, as well as perhaps coat them with some sort of lubricating substance.
 This type of maintenance is especially important if your linear roller bearings regularly come in contact with airborne debris or corrosive weather.
 A well cared for set of linear roller bearings will likely last longer than a comparable set of linear ball bearings, as roller slides distribute the load of a weight more evenly.
 While ball slides place all the weight of a load on the point of a sphere, roller slides spread that same weight all along the length of a cylinder.
 This results in the slide having less of its surface under pressure and having, ultimately, less deterioration.
-Because linear roller bearings are non-motorized roller slides, they also have fewer elements to be concerned about and it is very difficult for them to malfunction.
+Because linear roller bearings are non-motorized roller slides, they also have fewer elements to be concerned about, and it is very difficult for them to malfunction.
 For more information on these phenomenal products and how to care for them, contact one of linear motion bearing system manufacturers listed on this page.